- Add the mgl directory to your Matlab path. In Matlab:

 - There are a few functions (mglEditScreenParams and mglDoRetinotopy) that require the mrTools GUI functions to be installed.
-If you are not already using mrTools, you can download the following:
+To use those functions, you will need to install mrTools

 You can see what functions are available by doing (in matlab):

 >> help mgl

 You may also wish to try the mglTest programs (e.g. mglTestDots, mglTestTex, etc….).